An overview

 date_first_pcr_positive_test | 0 | 0.0 | 1.0 | 0 | 0 |

 In {cleanepi}, every cleaning operation is encapsulated within a module, with detailed descriptions provided in the package design vignette.
-Each module also specifies the parameters required for its main function, outlined in the sections below.
+The parameters required for the main functions of each module are outlined in the sections below.

 The clean_data()